eliranwong/OpenGNT/README.md

+# Upgraded to Version 3

+<b>25 August 2018: The main text of OpenGNT project had been upgraded to version 3.</b>

+There are 2 major files:
+- Main Text of OGNT: <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT_MAIN_TEXT.zip'>OpenGNT_MAIN_TEXT.zip</a>
+- Keyed Features and Mapping IDs: <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT_keyedFeatures.csv.zip'>OpenGNT_keyedFeatures.csv.zip</a>

+Comparison between OGNT and NA28 is now briefly available <a href='https://github.com/eliranwong/OpenGNT/tree/master/mapping_BGB/compare_OGNT_NA28'>HERE</a>.

+Some of the description below are outdated.
+All description and documentation will be updated soon.

 # Open Greek New Testament Project

-(25 August 2018: The main text of OGNT had been upgraded to version 3.
-Some of the description below are outdated.
-Description and documentation will be updated soon.)

 Open Greek New Testament project aims to provide a bundle of high-quality and open-source materials on Greek New Testament for biblical studies.
 <br><br>